JvanKatwijk/qt-dab/README.md

 --------------------------------------------------------------------

-Development of Qt-DAB and related software is on Linux, the cross compilation facilities of MINGW make it possible to cross compile the software for windows.
+Development of Qt-DAB and related software is on Linux, the cross compilation facilities of MINGW64 make it possible to cross compile the software for windows.

-For windows *two*  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
+For windows  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.

 The installer will also call the official installer for the dll implementing the 2.3 api for getting access to the SDRplay devices.